revbayes/revbayes/help/md/mvSlide.md

 ## name
 mvSlide
 ## title
-Sliding Window Move for Continuous Parameters
+Sliding-Window Move
 ## description
-mvSlide is an MCMC move that proposes additive updates to a continuous variable
+Proposes additive updates to continuous parameters.
 ## details
-mvSlide moves propose an update by drawing a random number from a uniform distribution and then adding this random number to the current value.
-The move have two arguments weight and delta.
-The argument weight decides how often this move is used in MCMC.
-The argument delta controls the size of proposed changes.
+The `mvSlide` move updates a parameter by drawing a random number from a uniform distribution and adding the draw to the current value.
+The move takes arguments that control how often it should be used (`weight`) and its "window size", i.e., the width of the uniform distribution, which determines the size of the changes it proposes (`delta`).
+When the `tune` argument is set to `TRUE`, the value of `delta` is automatically adjusted so that the acceptance rate of the move reaches `tuneTarget`.
 ## authors
 ## see_also
 mvScale
-move_uniform
+mvSlideBactrian
 ## example
+    moves = VectorMoves()
-p ~ dnUniform(0,1)
+    p ~ dnUniform(0, 1)
     moves.append(mvSlide(p, delta=0.05, weight=1))

 ## references